dhambure98/Green_Plant_SL/README.md

 <!-- LICENSE -->
 ## License

-Copyright @ 2021 My Profile All Right Reserved By Yasiru Dahanayaka
+Copyright @ 2021 | All Right Reserved By Akila Dhambure Liyanage